 A quick one on the anti-detriment, this is a fairly updated and interesting provision that was introduced during the Keating years, and it’s to do with tax on super funds and it’s now to be removed.
 There was a benefit that you are able to claim back in once a death benefit was paid, but now that has been abolished.

 I guess this is a world we live in, and we need to just make the most of the changes.
-If you’re someone that’s looking to maximize the tax deductible contributions are really, really important now to start looking at those changes.
+If you’re someone that’s looking to maximise the tax deductible contributions are really, really important now to start looking at those changes.
 Coming closer to retirement, that 500k life time limit, that’s a huge change to the current 180 per year, or the 3-year bring forward 540.
 If you have over 1.6 million in your account, there’s some different strategies there that you should be having a chat to your financial advisor about.

 As always, I hope you enjoyed this update.